Free Shipping on Orders $199+

 Adams will grow into a rounded mound 8-10 feet tall and wide if left "au natural".
 However, you can also keep them much smaller with annual pruning.
 You can even create a small tree form with some trimming!

-When left in their full and fluffy form, you'll love these airy screening and backdrops Elderberry provides throughout your landscape!
+When left in their full and fluffy form, you'll love the airy screening and backdrops Elderberry provides throughout your landscape!
 Mix and match your Adams with the slightly larger York for naturalized thickets, bird and wildlife-friendly shelterbelts, informal privacy hedges, and windbreaks.
 Create an informal alternating hedge with several varieties at the back of your garden border.

 Elderberry is also a great shrub to use as a useful border planting and backdrop to your landscaping beds and victory gardens.
 To create a solid screen, plant 4-5 feet apart on center.
 You'll measure from the center of one to the center of the next.
 You'll be so pleased to see how fast they fill in.